-- Use social media to spread the word about your blogging business
+- Use social media to find opportunities and simultaneously spread the word about your blogging business

 Needless to say, having your own freelance blog writing business is hard work.
 It takes a lot of drive, perseverance and determination to be able to keep it going.

 Having said that, if you’re serious about it then there’s no reason why you can’t succeed.
 After all, you can do anything of your choosing if you’re willing to put your mind to it.

 And trust me, once your business starts thriving, being a freelance blog writer is undoubtedly the best job in the world.

 Do you have any more tips for newbies in terms of how to become a blog writer?
 Let us know in the comments!